codatio/codat-docs/docs/integrations/commerce/square/test-square.md

 ## Retrieve test commerce data

-Make sure that test commerce data from Square is pulled successfully into Codat.
+Make sure that test commerce data from Square is read successfully into Codat.

 In the <a href="https://app.codat.io/" target="_blank">Codat Portal</a>: